habibcilmd-cardiologist/dr-cil/content/en/services/myocardial-perfusion/index.md

       answer: "No, tests containing radiation are not performed during pregnancy."
 ---

 Myocardial perfusion scintigraphy (MPS) is a nuclear medicine imaging method that evaluates blood flow to the heart muscle.
 It has high accuracy in diagnosing coronary artery disease.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in interpreting MPS results.

 ## What is Myocardial Perfusion Scintigraphy?